microchad/borderwallets/README.md

 Gratitude to my co-conspirators

-Thank you, SuperPhatArrow for your skills, insights and kind guidance, and BitcoinQNA for your time, encouragement and invaluable help.
+Thank you, SuperPhatArrow for your time, skills, insights and kind guidance, and BitcoinQNA for your encouragement, invaluable help and support.